While strength training is important to boost your metabolism and burn more calories at rest, if you want to lose weight you also need cardio.

 - Box jumps (you can use any step or safe, elevated platform)

-How do you do it?
-You choose!
-This training can be done with running, cycling, elliptical machines an even with weights.
-The form is less important than the goal: HIGH INTENSITY.
+This training can be done with running, swimming, cycling, elliptical machines and even weights.
 Most programs will have you push hard for between 20-30 seconds, with a short 10-20 second rest in between.
-Done correctly, you will be breathing through your mouth and should NEED the recovery in order to continue.
-The best news of all when it comes to Hiit is that 20 minutes is plenty of time to get this done!
-A 20-minutes Hiit session is more effective burning calories and fat overall than a 60-minute jog.
+With HIIT, a lack of time is no excuse: a 20-minute HIIT session is more effective at burning calories and fat overall than a 60-minute jog.

 6. Cycling [600 calories/hour]